-Supportive Words ability is a healing ability.
+Supportive Words’ ability is a healing ability.
 Velma shouts a word bubble projectile that seeks out her ally.
-If the bubble hits any character on the ring, then they become targetted, and additional bubbles will lock onto their location.
-Targetted Ally’s will briefly gain Hastened.
+If the bubble hits any character on the ring, then it becomes targeted, and additional bubbles will lock onto their location.
+Targeted allies will briefly gain Hastened.

-If the player was already targetted before then, it will fire an additional bubble and will slightly heal Velma.
+If the player was already targeted before then, it will fire an additional bubble and will slightly heal Velma.
 She can use this ability until her ammo runs out.

 The Quip Master attack performs a combo of Quips.